Promoting Sustainability in East Jefferson County, WA

 • Conduct community outreach and education on climate change mitigation and preparation.
 (See for example, the Drought 2015 page for resources and events related to that effort.)

-• Educate ourselves and others on how we as a community can prepare for climate change
+• Educate ourselves and others on how we as a community can prepare for climate change.
+A few examples:

-• As part of this, we provided input to the city and county comprehensive plans, providing language on climate change.
+• We provided input to the city and county comprehensive plans, providing language on climate change.
 There were also inputs from other Local 20/20 action groups on ways to increase the sustainability language in other aspects of the plan.

 • Help drive emission reduction projects through partnering with groups, and through projects such as the Taming Bigfoot Carbon Footprint Reduction Contest run in early 2016